FAQs

 What are Pelican and Puffin crossings?

-Pelican and Puffin crossings provide a controlled safer system to cross carriageway for pedestrians using signals to control the movement of motorised traffic.
+Pelican and Puffin crossings provide a controlled safer system to cross a carriageway for pedestrians using signals to control the movement of motorised traffic.

 These are for pedestrian use only.